How to spend 48 hours in Newcastle, Australia

 Located along the water, the Rydges Newcastle offers gorgeous one-bedroom rooms with double doors that open to a modest balcony and gorgeous water views, perfect for sunset.
 Still easy walking distance to everything you’ll want to see, Rydges offers accommodation that feels like it’s in a space all its own.
 The one-bedroom apartment is plush and comfortable, sometimes a little too much, making it hard to want to leave the room.
 Leave the balcony doors open and a lovely water breeze comes in through the curtains.

-We also loved the food, with the breakfast buffet offering good-quality favourites and a few fun extras, like fresh juice and DIY muesli stations (and soy milk ready to go!
-Yes!) and, for lunch, we really enjoyed the perfect plump ravioli.
+I also loved the food, with the breakfast buffet offering good-quality favourites and a few fun extras, like fresh juice and DIY muesli stations (and soy milk ready to go!
+Yes!) and, for lunch, I really enjoyed the perfect plump ravioli.
 Even if you aren’t staying at Rydges, it’s worth checking the menu and popping in for lunch.
 Rydges Newcastle would be perfect for anyone taking a staycation or looking for somewhere special and comfortable to stay.

 2. NOAH’s on the Beach